cal-itp/mobility-marketplace/_posts/blanks/glossary-of-key-terms.md

 **Fare structure**: The full set of possible fares that a transit system charges.
 Fare structures incorporate the following fare types: Flat, distance- or zone-based, discounted (older adult, student, veteran, etc.), unlimited-ride (daily/weekly/monthly), and other characteristics that impact the fares for individual trips.

-**Fare validator**: Located on a transit vehicle or a platform or in a station, the [NFC](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.mn78mwkw703z)-enabled device that reads and validates riders’ contactless payment methods.
+<a name="fare-validator">**Fare validator**: Located on a transit vehicle or a platform or in a station, the [NFC](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.mn78mwkw703z)-enabled device that reads and validates riders’ contactless payment methods.

 **Federal Transit Administration ([FTA](https://www.transit.dot.gov/))**: Federal agency that provides financial and technical assistance to local public transit systems, oversees safety measures, and helps develop next-generation technology research.
 The FTA is housed within the U.S. Department of Transportation (USDOT).